deiman/RexCrawler/README.md

 control on granularity and less synchronization.

 ## Getting started
 A brief overview on how to use RexCrawler.
-It is so simple that you can jump to the [sample](https://github.com/shake0/RexCrawler/tree/master/org/rexcrawler/CrawlerExample.java)
+It is so simple that you can jump to the [sample](https://github.com/shake0/RexCrawler/tree/master/org/rexcrawler/CrawlerExample.java) or generate the Javadoc with `javadoc -d doc/ -protected -sourcepath src/ org.rexcrawler`

 #### Define the handler
 The handler (a class that extends the *CrawlerHandler*) allows you to control the flow of the search.
 Specifically what you collect from the various HTTP responses and which URLs will be submitted for continuing the search.

-*Important:* due to its multithreaded nature, all collection use to store information to retrieve at the end of the search must be annotated with *@Reduced*
+*Important:* due to its multithreaded nature, all collection used to store information to be retrieved at the end of the search must be annotated with *@Reduced*

 #### Use the parser
 Assuming you defined an handler _myHandler_ then you can run it